Help & Advice Articles, Videos and How-to-Guides

 Installing a VCL is a relatively simple job, but you need to make sure that it’s sealed properly, including the ceiling and floor joints.
 You can seal all parts of the VCL with Radbar Single Sided Tape Foil.
 For step-by-step instructions and more detail about vapour control layers, click to read our VCL installation guide.

-A lack of ventilation can lead to serious problems for your garden room and even health issues, such as condensation & mould growth, and musty smells.
+A lack of ventilation can lead to serious problems for your garden room and even health issues, such as condensation and mould growth, as well as musty smells.
 Ventilating your garden room can be as simple as opening a window, but this isn’t always convenient, especially in the winter.
 If your garden building has lots of windows, then internal air can become heated, creating a humid, stuffy space that’s prone to damp and mould.
 Garden room ventilation is even more important in these circumstances.

 Building a garden room with a green roof can turn your structure into even more of a feature, and can bring many benefits to your home and the local environment, including: